ibNez/Arcane-Realms/docs/mage-skills.md

     Recover --> Ready: Cooldown expires
 ```

+During the **Recover** state, new skill inputs are ignored rather than queued.
+This forces the player to wait until the skill fully recovers before executing
+another ability, preventing accidental buffering and preserving reaction
+windows for counterplay.

 ## Skill List

 | Rank | Skill Name | Description | Skill Type |